Everyone knows the 3T’s of Thanksgiving — turkey, tradition, and… Thursday?

 Although food has been the center of attention for centuries, Thanksgiving traditions are more than family reunions around the dinner table!
 These traditions have many roots and can take on many forms.
 If you’re up for some new activities that go beyond sharing what you’re thankful for and watching the Macy’s Day Parade, here are some Thanksgiving traditions you need to try!

 While the day of Thanksgiving is traditionally spent with your family, you can also celebrate with your friends.
 Planning a Friendsgiving celebration a week or two before Thanksgiving weekend can make this holiday extra-special!

 Joining a Turkey Trot can help you make more room for a generous dinner while having a hilarious time racing your family, friends, and neighbors!
 It’s a quirky activity that brings a community together and can be made more fun with costumes and kid-friendly activities.

 Since everyone takes family photos during Thanksgiving, how do you take yours to the next level?
 Try to be as imaginative as possible for your photos using themed attire, props, and behind-the-scenes shots taken throughout the day.
 To uniquely capture everything, consider giving your family members disposable cameras.
 It helps them immortalize their favorite Thanksgiving moments on film, and you could develop these photos and use them for holiday cards!

 Thanksgiving is rich in history and tradition.
 It’s the one Thursday of the year that brings your family and friends together for the sole purpose of being thankful.

-This Thanksgiving, try something you’ve never done before and, who knows — you might just start a new tradition for all your loved ones to enjoy!
+This Thanksgiving, try something you’ve never done before, and, who knows — you might just start a super fun Thanksgiving tradition for all your loved ones to enjoy!

 Tell us in the comments below which activity you’ll start this Thanksgiving, and feel free to share any other thoughts and questions you might have.